diogogithub/gnu-social/README.md

 recommended to use git as a means to stay up to date with the source code.
 You can choose between these
 branches:
-* 1.20.x    "oldstable", few updates, well tested coded
+* 1.20.x    "oldstable", few updates, well tested coded ( **recommended** )
-* master    "stable", usually working well
+* master    "stable", usually working well (should be safe)
-* nightly   "testing", most updates, not always working as expected
+* nightly   "testing", most updates, not always working as expected (can be dangerous)

+**IMPORTANT: We force push to the nightly branch, the nightly branch is intended for GNU social developers only.**

 To keep it up-to-date, use `git pull`.
 Watch for conflicts!